FuelLabs/fuels-ts/apps/docs/src/guide/contracts/optimising-contract-calls.md

 # Optimising Contract Calls

-When you call a contract function via the SDK, it makes two major network requests:
+When you call a contract function via the SDK, it makes two essential network requests:

 1. **Preparing the transaction**: This involves creating the transaction request, fetching dependencies for it, and funding it properly.